gridscale/terraform-provider-gridscale/README.md

     $ make test

-To run the full suite of acceptance tests execute `make testacc`.
-You will need to set `GRIDSCALE_UUID`, `GRIDSCALE_TOKEN`, and `GRIDSCALE_URL` environment variables to point to an existing project when running acceptance tests.
+To run the full suite of acceptance tests execute `make testacc` you will need to set `GRIDSCALE_UUID`, `GRIDSCALE_TOKEN`, and `GRIDSCALE_URL` environment variables to point to an existing project when running acceptance tests.

 *Note:* acceptance tests create real resources and often cost money to run.